-The maximum WCG-A award amounts vary based on the Program, the apprentice's enrollment status, and Median Family Income (MFI) level.
-Funds are available incrementally with an initial disbursement and then subsequent disbursements upon completion of Related Supplemental Instruction (RSI) and On the Job Training (OJT) hours/steps.
+The maximum WCG-A award amount for 2020-21, is \$2500 for those apprentices in the 0-55% Median Family Income (MFI) category, and prorated for other MFI categories.
+Funds are disbursed according to program costs (may be disproportionate disbursements) with an initial disbursement and then subsequent disbursements upon completion of Related Supplemental Instruction (RSI) and On the Job Training (OJT) hours/steps.